 Ohio Social Work Licensing Requirements

-Over 27,000 social workers have found employment in the state of Ohio, which boasts a population of over 11.5 million and is the nation’s seventh-largest state.1, 2 To become a licensed social worker in Ohio, you must follow specific educational paths and guidelines.
-Continue reading below to understand the process and necessary steps for becoming a licensed social worker, or LSW, in the state of Ohio.
+Ohio boasts a population of over 11.75 million and is the nation’s seventh-largest state.
+To become a licensed social worker in Ohio, you must follow specific educational paths and guidelines.
+Continue reading to understand the process and necessary steps for becoming a licensed social worker (LSW) in Ohio.

-The Ohio Counselor, Social Worker and Marriage and Family Therapist Board (CSWMFT) regulates the licensing standards for social workers and the standards for practice in the state.
-Below you will find the steps required to become a social worker in Ohio based on Board regulations.
+The Ohio Counselor, Social Worker, and Marriage and Family Therapist Board regulates the licensing standards for social workers and the standards for practice in the state.
+See below for the steps to become a social worker in Ohio based on board regulations.

 How to Become a Social Worker in Ohio

-There are many paths to becoming a licensed social worker in the state of Ohio, and it is one of the states which requires a license to practice in the field.
-To decide which educational path is right for you, consider the time commitment involved and the types of jobs that will be available to you in Ohio with each degree.
-The more advanced degree programs usually correspond to higher levels of licensure and higher-paying jobs with more opportunities.
+Professionals in Ohio need a license to practice.
+Individuals can explore many paths to become a licensed social worker.
+To choose the best path, learners should consider the time commitment involved and the types of jobs available in Ohio with each degree.
+The more advanced degrees usually correspond to higher levels of licensure and higher-paying jobs with more opportunities.

 Associate of Social Work (ASW)